 3. Pleasure

-As we practice being good stewards, we become content because we are continually deepening our understanding of what it means to trust our heavenly Father who owns everything, controls every event, promises to provide for our needs, and sovereignly dispenses His possessions as He sees fit.
+As we practice being good stewards, we become ______________ because we are continually deepening our understanding of what it means to trust our heavenly Father who owns everything, controls every event, promises to provide for our needs, and sovereignly dispenses His possessions as He sees fit.
 But the best benefit of all, even better than contentment, is what it means to the most important area of our lives—our relationship with God.
 We develop a closer, more intimate relationship with our Lord as we are faithful with the possessions He has entrusted to us.

 There are so many other benefits that I’m not going to take the time to list them all here, but the bottom line is that it’s going to change your home in hundreds of beautiful ways and all your needs will be met.
 You will experience financial freedom.